jbangdev/jbang-jupyter-runner/docs/DEPENDENCIES.md

 # Dependencies Reference

-This document provides a complete reference of all dependencies required for the jupyter-jbang-runner extension.
+This document provides a complete reference of all dependencies required for the jbang-jupyter-runner extension.

 ## Overview